fengyuanchen/viewerjs/README.md

 - Default: `true`

 Enable to rotate the current image with gesture events, such as a two-finger gesture on Mac Safari.

+### rotateOnTouch

+- Type: `Boolean`
+- Default: `true`

+Enable to rotate the current image with a two-finger gesture on a touch screen.

 ### scalable